The Ivorian striker netted twice to return his side to winning ways.

-The Welsh club had failed to register a victory in the league since winning their first three games of the season - a run that stretched to five matches.
+The Welsh club had failed to register a victory in the league since winning its first three games of the season - a run that stretched to five matches.

 However, Bony found the net on two occasions at the Liberty Stadium to give Swansea an important three points ahead of a tricky run of fixtures that includes games against Everton, Arsenal and Manchester City.